 How many people have nocturia?

-Studies have shown that needing the toilet at night is common in MS and affects around seven out of ten people.
+Studies have shown that needing the toilet at night is common in MS and affects around seven out of ten people with MS. Despite being a frequent issue, nocturia is often under-treated.
+Some people with MS may put up with sleep disruption and fatigue when nocturia can be treated.

 What can I do if I have nocturia?